 Cause and effect analysis diagram

 Cause and effect analysis diagrams are casual diagrams which show the causes of a specific event.
-Common uses of these diagrams are product design and quality defect prevention, to identify potential factors causing an overall effect.
+Common uses of these diagrams are (i) product design and quality defect prevention, and (ii) to identify potential factors causing an overall effect.
 Each cause or reason for imperfection is a source of variation.

-Fig4 Cause and effect diagram
+Fig 5 Cause and effect analysis diagram

 - The subsets of stratified data are analyzed separately.

-The scatter diagram graphs pairs of numerical data, with one variable on each axis, to look or relationship between them.
-If the variables are correlated, the points will fall along a line or curve.
+The scatter diagram consists of graphs drawn with pairs of numerical data, with one variable on each axis, to look or relationship between them.
+If the variables are correlated, the points fall along a line or curve.
 A scatter diagram is a type of mathematical diagram using Cartesian coordinates to display values for two variables for a set of data.
-The data is displayed as a collection of points, each having the value of one variable determining the position on the horizontal axis and the value of the other variable determining the position on the vertical axis (y axis).
+The data is displayed as a collection of points, each having the value of one variable determining the position on the horizontal axis (x axis) and the value of the other variable determining the position on the vertical axis (y axis).